gqi/fastASSET/README.md

 * `Neff`: Vector of effective sample size of GWAS.
 For continuous traits, the effective sample size is the total sample size; for binary traits, the effective sample size is `Ncase*Ncontrol/(Ncase+Ncontrol)`.
 * `ldscintmat`: Matrix of bivariate LD score regression intercepts.
 It estimates the correlation of z-statistics across traits under the global null hypothesis.

 We have provided `ldscintmat` with this example.
 In real data analysis, `ldscintmat` can be obtained by running bivariate [LD score regression](https://github.com/bulik/ldsc) for each pair of traits.
-See the [LDSC tutorial](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation) for running bivaraite LD score regression for a pair of traits.
+See the [LDSC tutorial](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation) for running bivaraite LD score regression.

 #### 2. Create correlated trait blocks using hierarchical clustering